Dear Parishioners,

 relationship with Jesus Christ.
 It comes from the indwelling presence of the Holy Spirit working within us.
 St. Paul tells us in his letter to the Galatians . . . the fruit of the Spirit is love, joy, peace, patience, kindness, generosity, faithfulness, gentleness, [and] self-control.
 (Gal.
 5: 22-23)

-My prayer is that you may know
+My prayer is that the world and each of you may

 Shalom!